dudestein/sup-yt-dash/README.md

 5. Red Bull surfing images are coming at a different aspect ratio and look different than the others.
 Will have to normalize.

+6. Behaviour of play button not the same if you use Youtube's button. - _could hack it with just setting `autoplay=1` but that woudl be sloppy.
+Better fix with the eventListener for playState_

 ### Missing items

 - i18n & a11y